Future students: Graduate admissions

 • Application fee

-There is no application fee for fall 2024.
+There is no application fee for the fall 2025 semester.

 • Financial aid and graduate assistantships